 New to Sufism?

-Northwest Sufi Camp occurs within the stream of Universal Sufism, an approach to the essential Unity of All There Is while recognizing the illuminating wisdom of all the world’s spiritual traditions.
+Northwest Sufi Camp occurs within the stream of Universal Sufism, an approach to the essential Unity while recognizing the illuminating wisdom of all the world’s spiritual traditions.

-In the lineages that trace back to Pir-O-Murshid Hazrat Inayat Khan, we use the following Invocation at all our gatherings:
+In the stream of lineages that trace back to Pir-O-Murshid Hazrat Inayat Khan (1882-1927), we use the following Invocation at our gatherings:

 Toward the One